-There’s a moment in every engineer’s career where microservices feel like the answer to everything.
-I had that moment about six years ago.
+There’s a moment in every engineer’s career when microservices feel like the answer to everything.
+Mine was around six years ago.

 It felt like doing things “the right way”.

-It took me shipping multiple products to realize something uncomfortable:
+It took shipping a few products to admit something uncomfortable:

 I was optimizing for scale before I had anything worth scaling.